Charles Gascoigne: Russia

-In the 1770s and 1780s, the British government were involved in a programme to render military assistance to the Russian Empire.
+In the 1770s and 1780s, the British government had been involved in a programme to render military assistance to the Russian Empire.
 A steam engine, designed by John Smeaton and manufactured by the Carron Company, was ordered by Charles Knowles (then working for the Russians) and was sent to Russia in 1774, together with a supply of coal and Carron workmen.

 In 1784, Knowle's successor, Admiral Samuel Greig, ordered guns for the Russian Navy from the Carron Company.
 In an effort to improve Catherine the Great's weapons foundry at Petrozavodsk, the Russians also ordered a large quantity of plant and equipment.
 The British government tried to prevent the company from supplying this cutting-edge military technology; nonetheless, Gascoigne delivered the Russians' orders.
 Then, in May 1786, he travelled to Kronstadt to supervise the installation works at the Aleksandrovsky foundry, accompanied by workers from the Carron Company.
 He was also accompanied by Charles Baird, Adam Armstrong, and Alexander Wilson.
 Gascoigne was in financial trouble at the time, having been declared bankrupt.

 Gascoigne was to remain in Russia for twenty years, where he became known as Karl Karlovich Gaskoin (Карл Гаскойн).
 He became a State Councillor and a Knight of Saint Vladimir, received the Order of St Anne, 1st and 2nd classes, received the rank of Councillor of State, and was head of all mines and foundries in Karelia, including the mines at Petrozavodsk (Olonets Province, Russia).
 He improved many existing Russian iron foundries and built new ones, and also advancing the Russian's cannon-manufacturing techniques.
 He established the first machine presses at the Saint Petersburg Mint, although the project was ultimately completed by Matthew Boulton.